Browse Curriculum

 English

-In the English Department at Millbrook, we want our students to engage themselves in what they are reading critically, creatively, and personally.
-We choose the works that we teach - from a variety of genres, time periods, and cultures - because they offer appropriate challenges to our students, and because they encourage them to expand their understanding of themselves and the world they live in.
+We want students in our English classes to engage critically, creatively, and personally in what they are reading.
+We choose the works we teach—from various genres, time periods, and cultures—because they offer our students appropriate challenges and encourage them to expand their understanding of themselves and the world in which they live.

 All of our classes are discussion-based.
-By asking our students to listen in order to understand one another, to articulate and support what they believe, to challenge one another respectfully, and to take responsibility for what happens in their classroom, we hope they learn crucial skills for right living in our community and beyond.
+By asking our students to listen to understand one another, articulate and support what they believe, challenge one another respectfully, and take responsibility for what happens in their classroom, we hope they learn crucial skills for living in our community and beyond.

 We also push our students to become confident writers.
-They write constantly in their classes, as we encourage them to approach their writing as a process - one of discovery, expression, and revision.
-Our formal study of grammar and vocabulary, in the IIIrd through Vth form, is integrated into our writing program.
-Students meet one-on-one with their teachers about their written work, and are encouraged to share what they write with the community through classes, chapel talks, and the two student publications on campus.
+They write constantly in their classes, as we encourage them to approach their writing as a process that is one of discovery, expression, and revision.
+Our formal study of grammar and vocabulary in the IIIrd through Vth form is integrated into our writing program.
+Students meet one-on-one with their teachers about their written work and are encouraged to share what they write with the community through classes, chapel talks, and two student publications on campus.
 Students also keep portfolios of their writing throughout their careers at Millbrook and are asked to evaluate their progress periodically.

 Because students come to Millbrook with different skills and progress at different paces, we offer "honors" and "regular" sections at each form level, along with AP preparation for Vth and VIth formers.
 Students may move from one section to another from one academic year to the next.